An Overview of Root-Knot Nematodes

 Symptoms vary based on soybean susceptibility, nematode population density, RKN species, soil texture, and soybean growth stage.
 Plants may not exhibit foliar symptoms at low to moderate RKN population densities when grown in a silt loam soil, but express severe symptoms when grown in a sandy soil with the same nematode density.

-Stunted seedlings may be observed in fields with high population densities, while stunted and chlorotic plants are common when soybeans are at mid- to late-reproductive growth stages (Figure 1).
+Stunted seedlings may be observed in fields with high RKN population densities, while stunted and chlorotic plants are common when soybean plants are at mid- to late-reproductive growth stages (Figure 1).
 Symptoms on foliage of infected plants can range from slight chlorosis to interveinal chlorosis and necrosis, and can eventually progress to shriveled, dry, and dead leaves (Figures 2 and 3).
 Affected plants often senesce or die prematurely compared to non-infected soybean plants.
-Aboveground symptoms are most severe when additional fungal diseases are present such as southern blight (Athelia rolfsii), red crown rot (Calonectria ilicicola), Phytophthora root rot (Phytophthora sojae), or Fusarium root rot (Fusarium oxysporum), or during periods of drought stress.
+Aboveground symptoms are most severe when additional fungal diseases are present in conjunction with the nematode such as southern blight (Agroathelia rolfsii), red crown rot (Calonectria ilicicola), Phytophthora root rot (Phytophthora sojae), or Fusarium root rot (Fusarium oxysporum), or during periods of drought stress.

 Figure 1.
 Yellow, stunted soybean plants in a field with a high population of southern RKN.

 Figure 2.
-Leaves of a southern RKN-infected plants with a range of foliar symptoms.
+Leaves of a southern RKN-infected soybean plant with a range of foliar symptoms.

 Figure 3.
-Soybean leaves with various patterns of yellow and necrotic spots caused by southern RKN.
+Soybean leaves with various patterns of yellow and necrotic spots as results of southern RKN.

 Figure 5.
-Different growth stages of soybean infected with southern root-knot nematode.
-Gall size and shape are small at early vegetative growth states, large after flowing, and become brittle and rot after physiological maturity.
+Three growth stages of soybean infected with southern RKN.
+Gall size and shape are small at early vegetative growth states, large after flowering, and become brittle and rot after physiological maturity.

 Life (Disease) Cycle

-Female root-knot nematodes are endoparasites and, upon establishing a feeding site in the root, are sedentary (Figure 6).
-Eggs are deposited in a gelatinous matrix (egg mass) which extends from the female just above the root surface.
+Female RKN are endoparasites (parasites internal to the plant) and upon establishing a feeding site in the root are sedentary (do not move) (Figure 6).
+Eggs are deposited in a gelatinous matrix (egg mass), which extends from the female just above the root surface.
 The first-stage juvenile (J1) develops inside an egg, molts, and hatches as a second-stage juvenile (J2).
-The J2 is the only stage of RKN capable of infecting a host.
+The J2 is the only life stage of RKN capable of infecting a host.
 The J2 moves through the soil in water films associated with soil particles and then penetrates host roots close to the root tip.
 The J2 typically moves through the root to the vascular system, where it establishes a feeding site.
-The feeding site is induced by nematode secreted enzymes, which cause root cells to become multinucleated and are referred to as giant cells.
+The feeding site is induced by nematode-secreted enzymes, which cause root cells to become multinucleated and are referred to as giant cells.
 The resulting multinucleated cells are the permanent feeding site for the now sedentary female nematode.
-Excessive cell growth and division in response to nematode feeding leads to the formation of the typical gall, which is root tissue surrounding the swollen female RKN.
-The presence of multiple enlarged females and developing galls near the root vascular system restricts nutrient and water uptake by the plant, contributing to aboveground symptoms.
+Excessive cell growth and division in response to nematode feeding lead to the formation of a gall, which is root tissue surrounding the swollen female RKN.
+The presence of multiple enlarged females and developing galls near the root vascular system restricts nutrient and water uptake by the plant, which contributes to aboveground symptoms.
 Once feeding has been initiated, the J2 enlarges and molts three times to become an adult.
-Males, of some species, will develop into long, vermiform (worm-like) nematodes.
+Males of some species will develop into long, vermiform (worm-like) nematodes.
 Mating may or may not be required for all species, but after mating, males leave the root to die.
 Females continue to enlarge to a pear-like shape within the root.
-Each female has the potential to produce several hundred eggs deposited into an egg mass.
-In resistant soybean varieties, RKN are unable to initiate the creation of giant cells and the nematode starves to death before being capable of reproducing or egg-laying.
+Each female can produce several hundred eggs deposited into an egg mass.
+In resistant soybean varieties, RKN are unable to initiate the creation of giant cells, and the nematode starves to death before being capable of reproducing or egg laying.

-At the optimum soil temperatures from 77-86°F, a complete life cycle (freshly hatched J2 to egg deposition) can occur within 20 days, with multiple life cycles occurring during a single cropping season.
-Between cropping seasons, 85 to 90% of the hatched J2 die, but those that survive or over-wintered as eggs and hatch then infect soybean seedlings in the spring.
-Infection of soybean roots and hatching of J2 in the spring occurs once soil temperatures exceed 65°F.
+At optimal soil temperatures, generally from 77 to 86°F (approximately 25°C to 30°C), a complete life cycle (freshly hatched J2 to egg deposition) can occur within 20 days, with multiple life cycles occurring during a single cropping season.
+Between cropping seasons, 85 to 90 percent of the hatched J2s die, but those that survive or overwinter as eggs and hatch then infect soybean seedlings in the spring.
+Infection of soybean roots and hatching of J2 in the spring occur once soil temperatures exceed 65°F (18°C).

 Figure 6.
 Southern root-knot nematode disease cycle.